 Hit Location Stress Damage

-) Head 10 Physical 10 Mental Damage x2
+Head 10 Physical 10 Mental Damage x2

 Body 10 Physical Standard Damage

 Shoulder 5 Physical 5 Functional Standard Damage

-ALC: N Arm 5 Physical 10 Functional Half Damage
+Arm 5 Physical 10 Functional Half Damage

 Hand 10 Functional Quarter Damage

-ļ Groin 15 Physical Standard Damage
+Groin 10 Physical Standard Damage

 Leg 5 Physical 3 Functional Half Damage

-ALL N Foot 5 Physical Quarter Damage
+Foot 5 Physical Quarter Damage

-hit location per success spent.
+When a character attacks another character it is assumed the attack is aimed at the center mass of the target.
+By spending fraction successes the attacker can move one hit location per success spent.
 By spending a fraction success the following moves can be made.

-Body
+T Head to Body

-Head, Shoulder or Groin
+h Body to Head, Shoulder or Groin

-Body or Arm
+P Shoulder to Body or Arm

-Shoulder or Hand
+Arm to Shoulder or Hand

-Arm
+T Hand to Arm

-Body or Leg
+if Groin to Body or Leg

-Groin or Foot
+a) Leg to Groin or Foot

-Leg
+Ä Foot to Leg

+Avoiding Ar mor